 IGA Parking Lot, Billings, MT, c.
 1995

-we don't like those fuckers
+All I know: we don't like those fuckers at the K-Mart parking lot

 K-Mart Parking Lot, Billings, MT, c.
 1997

-we don't like those fuckers
+All I know: we don't like those fuckers at the IGA parking lot

 Billings, Summer

-and it can't be helped
+The way is hard and it can't be helped

 I'd rather make trouble than money